 - Green Building.
 Sustainable design or building “green ” is an opportunity to use our resources efficiently while creating healthier buildings.
-It provides cost savings to all Californians through improved human health and productivity, lower cost building operations, and resource efficiency–and it moves us closer to a sustainable future.
+It provides cost savings to all Californians through improved human health and productivity, lower cost building operations, and resource efficiency – and it moves us closer to a sustainable future.

 - Green Procurement.
 Environmentally preferable purchasing (EPP) is the procurement of goods and services that have a reduced impact on human health and the environment compared to competing products serving the same purpose.
 It is an essential part of our search for high quality products and services at competitive prices.

 - Green Roads.
-CalRecycle’s Green Roads program promotes waste tires as a valuable resource and environmentally sound solution to solve engineering problems.
+CalRecycle’s Green Roads program promotes waste tires as a valuable resource and an environmentally sound solution to solve engineering problems.

 - Compost & Mulch Procurement.
 State and local government agencies can develop procurement programs that will create new and expanded markets for compost and mulch products.